Athletes from Kuwait at the 2010 Asian Games

 Athletes from Kuwait participated in the 16th Asian Games in Guangzhou, Guangdong, China from 12 November to 27 November 2010.
-These athletes competed under the Olympic flag because the Kuwait Olympic Committee had been suspended by the International Olympic Committee in January 2010.
-A total of 195 athletes competed, of which 19 were women.
+These athletes competed under the Olympic flag because the Kuwait Olympic Committee had been suspended by the International Olympic Committee in January 2010 because of alleged political interference by the government.
+A total of 195 Kuwaiti athletes competed under the OIC flag, of which 19 were women.